rajesh17mca/docker-workspace/README.md

 * When a worker node joins, it gets its own docker_gwbridge.
 * When you create a service, tasks run on nodes and are connected to the ingress network for service communication, while also using docker_gwbridge to talk back to the manager.
 --------
-#### How to connect from one container to another container in different network in docker
+#### How to connect from one container to another container in a different network in Docker
 * Method 1: Connect a Container to Both Networks (Recommended)
     * ```docker network connect <network-name-2> <container-name-or-id>```
 * Method 2: Communicate via Published Ports on the Host